John Vincent (click HERE to find out when the spelling of John's surname changed from "Vincent" to "Vinson")

 A transcription by Maud Kelly from Deed Book G-2, pg 134, Johnston County, N.C. says, "John Vinson of the County of Lincoln and State of Georgia" sold land that he owned in "the County of Johnston [North Carolina]."
 The deed was proven in Open Court during the "February Term 1811."
 An even earlier deed from Deed Book F-2, pg 160, Johnston County, N.C. says he was living in Lincoln County, GA by the time he came of age (age 21) in 1808.
 Abstracts of these and another land transaction can be found in selected pages from Kinfolks of Johnston County by Elizabeth E. Ross and Zelda B. Wood if you CLICK HERE.

-4- When I was doing research in the 1980s, I stopped by the local library of the Town of Vincent, Alabama and asked how the town got its name.
+4- About 30 years ago while doing research, I stopped by the local library of the Town of Vincent, Alabama and asked how the town got its name.
 I was told it was originally a railroad whistle stop.
-When the railroad annexed part of a local land owner's property as right-of-way, they offered in exchange to name the town after the family.
-Their surname was Vincent (See the Vincent Township Website) but his lineage does not match ours.
-I compared ours to his granddaughter's who lived on the hill behind the library.
+When the railroad annexed part of J.J.
+Vincent's property for the railroad right-of-way they offered to name the town after his family (see the Vincent Township Website).
+I compared our pedigree to his granddaughter's.
+She lived on the hill behind the library.
+Her lineage does not match ours.
+For more information, please visit the page on Vincent Family Stories, Tales, & Legends then click on the link about Vincent, Alabama for more information.

 5- Nov.
 24, 1942 photo of tombstone which has the text enhanced for easier reading.
 There are multiple copies of ths.
 My copy is from a microfilm of Sarah Bullock's records (descendant of Marion Kelly, Maud's sister.
 Cousin Caroline sent me a copy from her mother's notebook (descendant of Richard Kelly, Maud's brother) which is posted here.
 On the copy not shown here are the words, "pictures taken 11-24-1942" and "Presbyterian, but the nearest churchyard when he died."
 The reason for this note is because John was a Methodist minister.